 A list of recommended items to bring to Cardiff Castle Garrison weekend shows.
 For more information about what to expect at weekend shows please see this post.

-– Fourteenth century kit: a list of the required fourteenth-century kit for Garrison members may be found here.
-If you do not yet have the required kit, please ensure you contact our living history officer Sally to arrange this, either on Facebook or by emailing firstname.lastname@example.org.
+– Fourteenth century kit (clothes).
+If you do not yet have the required kit, please ensure you contact our Living History Officer to arrange this, either on Facebook or by emailing firstname.lastname@example.org.
 Note that it may be possible to borrow clothing if you ask sufficiently in advance.

 – Weather-suitable clothing: We are often camping on grass at shows, which can get muddy, temperatures can get a little cold at night, and there can be rain.
 Please bring suitable clothing for this such as a warm coat or jumper, a waterproof jacket, and trainers or walking boots to ensure you do not get caught out by the weather.

-– Bedding: If you are camping, either in a group tent or your own modern tent at a show then please bring your own bedding with you.
-A recommended minimum is a sleeping bag and roll mat as the ground can get very chilly at night, and extra pillows and blankets are also useful.
-Most members just use sleeping bags, roll mats and pillows.
-Roll mats are incredibly useful pieces of kit and can be bought very cheaply, they raise you off the ground and it’s surprising how much warmer you will be.
-We’ve had instances where members have forgotten them and have got cold in the night.
+– Bedding: If you are staying overnight at a show, either in a group tent or your own modern tent, then please bring your own bedding with you.
+A recommended minimum is a three-season sleeping bag and a roll mat as the ground can get very chilly at night.
+Extra pillows and blankets are also useful, especially in spring and autumn.

-– Toiletries: Show locations do not usually have showers but sinks are always available with hot running water.
-Wet wipes are useful for washing and please bring a general wash bag with items including a toothbrush, toothpaste, hairbrush, deodorant, etc. Women will also need to consider bringing sanitary supplies as there are not always sanitary dispensers in the toilets on-site.
+– Toiletries: Show locations do not usually have showers but sinks are usually available with hot running water.
+Wet wipes are useful for washing and please ensure you bring a general wash bag with items including a toothbrush, toothpaste, hairbrush, deodorant, etc. Women will also need to consider bringing sanitary supplies as there are not always sanitary dispensers in the toilets on-site.

-– Food: at almost all multi-day shows the group provides a hot meal and snacks of bread, cheese, and fruit throughout the day but it is often a good idea to bring your own food to supplement this, as the group do not provide breakfast or dinner.
-Many members bring snack foods like crisps and chocolates, and sports drinks.
+– Food: at almost all multi-day shows the group provides a hot meal and snacks of bread, cheese, and fruit to nibble throughout the day.
+However, it is a good idea to bring your own food to supplement this as the group do not provide breakfast or supper.
+Many members bring snack foods like crisps and chocolates and sports drinks.
 Please note that if your food is inauthentic to the fourteenth century then you will be asked to eat it out of sight, e.g. in one of the tents.
-Authentic food that can be easily brought to shows includes fruit (apples, pears, plums, cherries, strawberries, raspberries, blackberries, currents were commonplace, and more luxury items include dried fruits, pomegranates, and oranges), pies and pasties, quiches, and pre-cooked meats such as salami sausages and ham.
+Authentic food that can be easily brought to shows includes fruit (apples, pears, plums, cherries, strawberries, raspberries, blackberries and currants were commonplace, and more luxury items include dried fruits, pomegranates and oranges), pies and pasties, quiches, and pre-cooked meats such as salami and ham.

 We always love to see new members at shows.
 If you have any questions at all feel free to email us at email@example.com or join us on Facebook.

-Everyone is welcome at shows, as long as they are a paid-up member of Cardiff Castle Garrison (necessary for insurance purposes), and have the minimum fourteenth-century kit required.
-If you don’t have membership or kit yet, don’t worry; you can contact our membership officer to arrange membership, which can even be done just before the show if necessary.
+Everyone is welcome at shows, as long as they are a paid-up member of the Garrison (necessary for insurance purposes), and have the minimum 14th Century kit (clothes) required.
+If you don’t have this yet, don’t worry.
+You can contact our Secretary to arrange membership, which can even be done just before or at the show if necessary.
 You can also contact our Living History Officer to find if it will be possible to borrow kit.
 To message either, please email firstname.lastname@example.org.